-In this case, we assume $1 \text{cm} \times 2 \text{cm}$ rectangular cut of a package with a power plane and a ground plane.
+In this case, we assume $1 \times 2$ cm rectangular cut of a package with a power plane and a ground plane.
 I/O cells are located at one edge of the structure.
 We assume that there are 30 I/O cells.
-Each of them will draw the current shown in Fig.4.
-Since cells close to each other have similar impedance and strongly couple to each other, we partition the 30 I/O cells into 3 groups and define 3 I/O ports.
-Each cell is connected to the closest I/O port and each of the ports is connected with 10 I/O cells.
-Note for higher accuracy, more ports can be defined if necessary.
-We allow the decoupling capacitors to be distributed across the plane, and therefore define 90 uniformly distributed ports on the package.
-Totally, there are 93 ports in our macromodel.
+Each of them will draw the current shown in Fig. 2(b).
+Since cells close to each other have similar impedance and strongly couple to each other, we partition the 30 I/O cells into three groups and define three I/O ports.
+Each cell is connected to the closest I/O port, and each of the ports is connected with ten I/O cells.
+Note that for higher accuracy, more ports can be defined if necessary.
+We allow the decoupling capacitors to be distributed across the plane and therefore define 90 uniformly distributed ports on the package.
+In total, there are 93 ports in our macromodel.

-Our noise based algorithm found a valid solution where all the ports meet the noise constraint.
-The worst case noise of each port is listed in table II.
-As we will show later in this paper in Fig.7, the resonance peaks has been effectively pushed to higher frequency and impedance at low frequency has been reduced.
+Our noise-based algorithm found a valid solution where all the ports meet the noise constraint.
+The worst case noise of each port is listed in Table II.
+As we will show in Fig. 6, the resonance peaks have been effectively pushed to higher frequency, and impedance at low frequency has been reduced.
 Correspondingly, the large oscillation noise has been largely reduced.
 The total cost of the decoupling capacitors is 20.
-In Fig.6, we show the distribution of the decoupling capacitors in a uniform grid.
-In this figure, the numbers stand for the type of decoupling capacitor, and '0' means no decoupling capacitor.
+In Fig. 5, we show the distribution of the decoupling capacitors in a uniform grid.
+In this figure, the numbers stand for the type of decoupling capacitor, and "0" means no decoupling capacitor.